hughfuchsen/creative_coding_blog/posts/post1.md

 ---
 <font size="5">

-# my intoduction to two-dimensional worlds
+# my introduction to two-dimensional worlds
 ---
-as a small child, i always enjoyed sitting in awe over my older brother's shoulder while he figured out how to play *super mario land two: six golden coins* on his recently acquired, *nintendo gambeboy*. my mind - along with the minds of many of other youngins - was completely blown by the beautiful and evocative art of video game design. growing up in a farming family as the youngest of four, the concept of an entire world being programmed behind a pixelated screen the size of my mum's nursing pager was often met with belittlement as i was sent outside to fix the cattle-troph leak for the thirteenth time that summer.
+as a small child, i always enjoyed sitting in awe over my older brother's shoulder while he figured out how to play <span style="color:red">*super mario land two: six golden coins*</span> on his recently acquired, <span style="color:red">*nintendo gamboy*</span>. my mind - along with the minds of many of other youngins - was completely blown by the beautiful and evocative art of video game design. growing up in a farming family as the youngest of four, the concept of an entire world being programmed behind a pixelated screen the size of my mum's nursing pager was often met with belittlement as i was sent outside to fix the cattle-troph leak for the thirteenth time that summer.

 <iframe width="560" height="40" src="https://www.youtube.com/embed/Cfw85wT13Bg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-i remained hooked on these digital fantasies... on the condition that i would attend pony club, i told my mum that i wanted to buy a *gameboy advance sp* with the money i had saved. i would go hide in the horse float during show-jumping meets playing *yoshi's island* for as long as i could until i was caught out. apart from the hurt i felt when my passion for these activities was subtly shunned by my parents, am thankful for my upbringing in 'reality', as it informs the stories i am inspired to pass on when designing my own digital worlds. my embrace of what was thought of as mere 'escapism' rendered a soft-spot in my heart for video games, especially for those in the style of two dimensions.
+i remained hooked on these digital fantasies... on the condition that i would attend pony club, i told my mum that i wanted to buy a <span style="color:red">*gamboy advance sp*</span> with the money i had saved. i would go hide in the horse float during show-jumping meets playing *yoshi's island* for as long as i could until i was caught out. apart from the hurt i felt when my passion for these activities was subtly shunned by my parents, am thankful for my upbringing in 'reality', as it informs the stories i am inspired to pass on when designing my own digital worlds. my embrace of what was thought of as mere 'escapism' rendered a soft-spot in my heart for video games, especially for those in the style of two dimensions.

 i am immensely grateful to have experienced a versatile first twenty-eight years of my three-dimensional life that helps cultivate my inspiration for designing two-dimensional games: